Marcioshub/create-snow-request/README.md

 # Demo of creating request in servicenow
-testing python script and servicenow api with ansible
+Testing python script and servicenow api with ansible

 ## Installation of requirements